 If you provide specific instructions with regard to certain items, your shares will be voted as you instruct on such items.
-If you sign your proxy card or voting instruction card without giving specific instructions, your shares will be voted in accordance with the recommendations of the Board ("FOR" all of the nominees to the Board, "FOR" ratification of the independent registered public accounting firm and in the discretion of the proxy holders on any other matters that properly come before the meeting).
+If you sign your proxy card or voting instruction card without giving specific instructions, your shares will be voted in accordance with the recommendations of the Board ("FOR" all of the nominees to the Board, "FOR" ratification of the independent registered public accounting firm, "FOR" the approval of the compensation of our named executive officers, "EVERY YEAR" as the preferred frequency for future advisory votes on executive compensation and in the discretion of the proxy holders on any other matters that properly come before the meeting).

-What is a "broker non-vote?"
+What is a "broker non-vote"?

 Under the rules that govern brokers who have record ownership of shares that are held in street name for their clients who are the beneficial owners of the shares, brokers have the discretion to vote such shares on routine matters.
 The ratification of the appointment of an independent public accounting firm (Proposal 2) is considered a routine matter.
 Your broker, therefore, may vote your shares in its discretion on this routine matter if you do not instruct your broker how to vote on them.
 If a matter is not considered routine, then your broker is prohibited from voting your shares on the matter unless you have given voting instructions on that matter to your broker.
-Because Proposal 1 (election of directors) is not considered routine, brokers holding shares for their customers will not have the ability to cast votes with respect to Proposal 1 unless they have received instructions from their customers.
-It is important, therefore, that you provide instructions to your broker if your shares are held by a broker so that your vote with respect to Proposal 1 is counted.
-Your broker, therefore, will need to return a proxy card without voting on Proposal 1 if you do not give voting instructions with respect to the matter.
-This is referred to as a "broker non-vote."
+Because Proposal 1 (election of directors), Proposal 3 (advisory vote on compensation of named executive officers) and Proposal 4 (advisory vote on frequency of future advisory votes on executive compensation) are not considered routine, brokers holding shares for their customers will not have the ability to cast votes with respect to Proposals 1, 3 and 4 unless they have received instructions from their customers.
+It is important, therefore, that you provide instructions to your broker if your shares are held by a broker so that your votes with respect to Proposals 1, 3 and 4 are counted.
+Your broker, therefore, will need to return a proxy card without voting on Proposals 1, 3 and 4 if you do not give voting instructions with respect to these matters.
+This is referred to as a "broker non-vote".